Rari-Capital/rari-stable-pool-contracts/API.md

 * `currencyCode` (string): The currency code to check.

+## bool RariFundProxy.deposit(string currencyCode, uint256 amount)

+***For a limited time only, we are paying gas fees for first-time deposits of at least 250 DAI!***

+Deposits funds to RariFund in exchange for RFT (with GSN support).

+You may only deposit currencies accepted by the fund (see `RariFundManager.isCurrencyAccepted(string currencyCode)`).

+Please note that you must approve RariFundProxy to transfer at least `amount`.

+Parameters:

+* `currencyCode` (string): The currency code of the token to be deposited.
+* `amount` (uint256): The amount of tokens to be deposited.

+Return value: Boolean indicating success.

 ## bool RariFundManager.deposit(string currencyCode, uint256 amount)

 Deposits funds to RariFund in exchange for RFT.